Ristinoa/Django-tutorial/README.md

 Second round of changes to a github repository using VSCODE instead of VIM.
 As I mentioned previously, I'd like to avoid using the command line via terminal if at all possible.

+This edit right here is to practice using the pull feature in VSCode.